PTomas/NowWe-reTalking/README.md

 ![topicspg](https://user-images.githubusercontent.com/6510141/27975493-f746bf48-6327-11e7-9f17-d19b72615217.png)

-Once an initial decision is made users are placed into groups based on the percentage of people that agree upon it. i.e. In groups of 10 if 50% of users in the group would vote yes or agree with the headline and 50% disagree then the group would be 5 to 5 and so on.
-Users are then taken to the discussions page where they can then discuss their opinions, link articles, change sides and tag favorite topics to the favorites page.
+Once an initial decision is made users are placed into groups based on the percentage of total users that agree upon it. i.e. In groups of 10 if 50% of users would vote yes or agree with the headline and 50% disagree then the group would be 5 to 5 and so on.
+Users are then taken to the discussions page where they can then discuss their opinions, link articles, and change sides.
+When an opinion is changed groups are reordinized until the percentage of total user beliefs change.
+This allows users to see the impact that they are making.
+To keep the discussiongoing users can also tag favorite topics to the favorites page.

 ![discussionpg](https://user-images.githubusercontent.com/6510141/27976808-b9080f6a-632d-11e7-936e-c397657f5608.png)